rbalch/AlexaWorkshop/README.md

 # Alexa Workshop

 I made this during the workshop so I could use python instead of nodejs.
-This implements the basics for the workshop using aws lambda and Alexa interactions
+This implements the basics for the workshop using aws lambda and Alexa interactions.